 Personal relationships bring you joy, intimacy and support, but they can also cause stress.
-Learn how to cope with relationship difficulties and gain conflict resolution skills by participating in Palos’ family and marital therapy program.
+Learn how to cope with relationship difficulties and gain conflict resolution skills by participating in Palos’ family therapy program.

-Addictions & Substance Abuse
+Addictions & Substance Use Disorders

 Some people have a process addiction, or a behavioral addiction, such as excessive shopping, gambling, having sex, exercising or working.
 We’ll help you overcome habits that interfere with your daily life, responsibilities and relationships.